Creating Custom Tools Panels in Illustrator CC

 The dialog box will ask what you want to call it, and you can type any name you like—though if you need to create more than one (and you can put together as many as you need), it’s a good idea to use names that more or less describe what each will be for.

 Once it has a name, the main bit is old as the hills.
-Drag and drop tools from the main Tools panel into the new one, in any order (a little planning for convenience might be helpful), and there you are.
-And since this is a program-level feature, not a document-level one, the new collection(s) will be there on that copy of Illustrator from that point on, whenever needed.
+Drag and drop tools from the main Tools panel into the new one, in any order.
+A little planning for convenience might be helpful.
+And there you are.
+This is a program-level feature, not a document-level one.
+So the new collection(s) will be there on that copy of Illustrator from that point on, whenever needed.